Homemade Chicken Coop Deodorizer

-Chickens are fun, their eggs are delicous, and their coop can be super smelly.
-Today we are going to see how to make a Homemade Chicken Coop Deodorizer that you can use to keep your coop smelling fresh and clean.
+Chickens are fun, their eggs are delicous, and their coop can be smelly.
+Today we will see how to make a Homemade Chicken Coop Deodorizer that you can use to keep your coop smelling fresh and clean.

-Raising chickens in your backyard is a great way to fill your kitchen with farm fresh eggs every day.
+Raising chickens in your backyard is a great way to fill your kitchen with farm-fresh eggs daily.

 Raising chickens comes with a bit of work.
 Things such as their care, cleaning of their coop, their safety, and their health.